canonical/data-science-stack/docs/explanation/dss-arch.rst

 ^^^^^^^^^^^

 DSS can run with or without the use of GPUs.
-If needed, MicroK8s can be configured with the desired `GPU add-on <https://microk8s.io/docs/addon-gpu>`_.

-DSS is designed to support the deployment of containerised GPU workloads on NVIDIA GPUs.
-MicroK8s simplifies the GPU access and usage through the `NVIDIA GPU Operator <NVIDIA Operator_>`_.
+If needed, follow `NVIDIA GPU Operator <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html>`_ for deployment details.

 DSS does not automatically install the tools and libraries required for running GPU workloads.
-To do so, it relies on MicroK8s for the required operating-system drivers.
+It relies on Canonical K8s for the required operating-system drivers.
-It also relies on the chosen image, for example, CUDA when working with NVIDIA GPUs.
+It also depends on the chosen image, for example, CUDA when working with NVIDIA GPUs.

 .. caution::
    GPUs from other silicon vendors rather than NVIDIA can be configured.
 However, its functionality is not guaranteed.